Journalit

 Make improvements stick

-When you discover a better prompt or metric, you add it to the template once and reuse it forever.
+When you discover a better prompt or metric, you add it to the layout once and reuse it forever.

-Diagram showing how review horizons feed into templates built with Layout Builder, generating structured review notes Layout Builder main editor showing templates on the left and a review preview on the right
+Diagram showing how review horizons feed into layouts built with Layout Builder, generating structured review notes

 Mindset shift

-If your review quality is inconsistent, the problem is usually the template, not your discipline.
+If your review quality is inconsistent, the problem is usually the layout, not your discipline.

 What You Build

-Each review horizon in Journalit is powered by a template.
-That template is built from a few core building blocks.
+Each trade note and review horizon in Journalit is powered by a layout.
+That layout is built from a few core building blocks.

 Sections